j-bennet/cracking/README.md

 cracking
 ========

-Problems "Cracking the programming interview" book solved in Python
+Problems from "Cracking the programming interview" book solved in Python